signupsoftware/TEMP-Docs-FO/docs/user-manual/17-Workflows/2-advanced-workflow-setup/4-advanced-workflow-approver-financial-dimension.md

     - If no overrides are added in area "Legal entity overrides", this approver or list of approvers will be added in any company that uses this Coding structure.

 **NB: Signing limit is a mandatory field, but you may set it to 0.00.
-If set to 0.00, the signing limit derived from the applicable position hierarchy will apply.
+If set to 0.00, the signing limit derived from the applicable position hierarchy will apply regardless of weather its a credit or a debit value on the invoice.
 Please note! that signing limits derived from the applicable position hierarchy only when workflow is configured with reference to a position hierarchy.**